localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ### Services

-Additionally, we have to point the individual services to LocalStack.
-In case of S3, this looks like the following snippet, in this case we opted to use the virtual hosted-style endpoint.
+Furthermore, it's necessary to configure the individual services to use LocalStack.
+For S3, this configuration resembles the following snippet, where we've chosen to use the virtual hosted-style endpoint:

 ```hcl
   endpoints {